-(36) $\exists x (x = a \land x = b)$ .
+$$(36) \exists x (x = a \land x = b).$$

-It seems to us that those who object that (36) is not the correct paraphrase of (3') - because in (3') one says that there is something Mina and Gino collectively, not distributively - are wrong.
+It seems to us that those who object that (36) is not the correct paraphrase of (3') - because in (3') one says that there is something Mina and Gino are collectively, not distributively - are wrong.
 In fact, the conjunction of (1) and (2) says that Mina and Gino are each of them something, and it does not say that they are collectively something.

-Moreover, let us observe that there is a strong non-parallelism between composition and identity: while the description of an object identical to x describes x, the sum of the X does not describe the X at all.
+Moreover, let us observe that there is an important disanalogy between composition and identity: while the description of an object identical to x describes x, the sum of the X does not describe the X at all.
 Given certain X and Y the sum of the X could be identical to the sum of the Y even if the X are not identical to the Y. Consider, for example, a rectangle A:

-One could see the rectangle A as the mereological sum either of two squares or of two triangles.
+One could see the rectangle A as the mereological sum either of two squares (as in the left side of the figure above) or of two triangles (as in the right side).
 But if both squares and triangles were identical to their common sum, i.e. the rectangle, then for the transitivity of identity, the squares should be identical to the triangles, that is absurd.

-Besides,all aspects of the similarity at issue, apart from that concerning spatio-temporal regions, are applicable to the membership relation too.
-Nevertheless no mereologyst would like to assimilate sums to sets.
+Besides, all aspects of the similarity at issue, apart from that concerning spatio-temporal regions, are applicable to the membership relation too.
+Nevertheless no mereologist would like to assimilate sums to sets.

-The conclusive objection to Lewis' argument of the similarity is that it is just a petitio principii.

-Lewis' analogy between composition and identity rests just on the assumption of the existence of sums.
-For example, if one argues, in order to show an aspect of the similarity in question, that, as everything is identical to something, so too, however some X are given, they compose something, she presupposes just the existence of the sum of arbitrarily given objects.
+The conclusive objection to Lewis's argument of the similarity is that it is just a petitio principii.
+Lewis's analogy between composition and identity rests just on the assumption of the existence of sums.
+For example, if one argues, in order to show an aspect of the similarity in question, that, as everything is identical to something, so too, however some X are chosen, they compose something, she presupposes just the existence of the sum of arbitrarily given objects.
 But that is just what is in question and the similarity should demonstrate.
 Whoever challenges the ontological innocence of mereology denies the innocence of the alleged existence of sums of arbitrarily taken objects.

 To conclude: arguments for the innocence of the mereology - both those based on (StrongCom) and those based on (WeakCom) - are not conclusive (our first T1 thesis).
 Moreover, we have argued that some arguments against the ontological innocence of mereology show a certain ambiguity in the innocence thesis itself.
 Some defences of the innocence seem to implicitly presuppose that the sum of certain objects X is not a genuine entity.
-Speaking of the sum of the X would be just another way of speaking plurally of the X. However, the relevant use of sums in mereology treats them as well determined objects (T2).
+Speaking of the sum of the X would be just another way of speaking plurally of the X. However, the relevant use of sums in mereology treats a sum as a single object (T2).

-5. Let us formulate a mereological model for sets of individuals.
+Let us formulate a mereological model for sets of individuals.
 The goal of this section is to argue that the alleged innocence of mereology requires the ontological innocence of a substantive fragment of set theory, i.e. the one that grounds the principal model semantics of second order logic.
 Then, the ontological innocence of mereology is subject to Quine's notorious criticisms of the set-theoretical interpretation of second order logic.